pa-ulander/pa-ulander/README.md

 ### Hi there!
-Welcome to my Github page :wave:
+I'm PA :wave:

-My friends call me PA and I am an enthusiastic developer person located in Sweden.<br/>
+I am an enthusiastic developer person located in Sweden.<br/>
 For CV and references to work i have done over the years please visit my <a href="https://www.linkedin.com/in/paulander/" target="_blank"> linkedin profile</a>.<br/>
 And please feel welcome to send a request to connect with me.